pgbackrest/pgbackrest/CONTRIBUTING.md

 - `--run` - a number identifying the run within a test if testing a single run rather than the entire test

-- `--dev` - sets several flags that are appropriate for development but should be omitted when performing final testing prior to submitting a Pull Request to the project.
-Most importantly, it reuses object files from the previous test run to speed testing.

 - `--vm-out` - displays the test output (helpful for monitoring the progress)

 - `--vm` - identifies the pre-built container when using Docker, otherwise the setting should be `none`